raspberrypilearning/build-crumble-motor-buggy/en/step_4.md

 Connect the other end of these crocodile clips to the positive and negative wires (or terminals) of one of the gear motors.
 At this stage, it  doesn't matter which gear motor you connect it to, just make sure that the positive and negative wires are both coming from the same motor.

-In this example, the Crumble motor 1 connectors are connected to the right-hand gear motor.
+In this example, the Crumble motor 1 connectors are connected to the gear motor on the right-hand side.

 ![Positive and negative Crumble to the right-hand motor](images/makeBuggy_crumbleMotorRInput-01.png)